-The Provost may affirm or modify the panel's findings and sanctions, if any, or remand the case to the Academic Appeals Board for further action.
+The Provost and Senior Vice President of Academic Affairs, or the Dean of Academic Affairs of the Marshall Community & Technical College, may affirm or modify the panel's findings and sanctions, if any, or remand the case to the Academic Appeals Board for further action.

-S. The decision of the Provost and Senior Vice President for Academic Affairs is final.
-He/she will give written notification of the final decision to the student, the faculty member, the Dean of the Graduate College, and, as appropriate, the Registrar.
-Except for appeals dealing with Doctor of Medicine (M.D.) students, those students or faculty in the School of Medicine dissatisfied with the determination should file an appeal within thirty (30) days to either the Provost and Senior Vice President for Academic Affairs or the V.P. for Health Sciences.
+S. The decision of the Provost and Senior Vice President for Academic Affairs or of the Dean of Academic Affairs of the Marshall Community & Technical College is final.
+He/she will give written notification of the final decision to the student, the faculty member, the appropriate Academic Dean or the Associate Dean of the Marshall Community & Technical College, and as appropriate, the Registrar.
+Those students or faculty in the College of Health Professions dissatisfied with the determination should file an appeal within thirty (30) days to either the Provost and Senior Vice President for Academic Affairs or the V.P. for Health Sciences.